SolidLabResearch/Challenges/reports/agent-that-syncs-pods-and-google-sheets.md

 Complete the following sections:
 -->

+This user flow describes how to set up a demo of the agent.

 ### Actors/actresses

+- User of the agent, called "agent user" hereafter.
+- User of the Google Sheet, called "sheet user" hereafter.
-- User of the application.
+- User of the pod, called "pod user" hereafter.

+In the steps below we don't make a difference between the different users as these steps are only meant to demo the solution of the challenge.

 ### Preconditions

-- The user has Node.js installed.
+- The agent and pod user have Node.js installed.
-- The user has set a Client ID and Secret for the Google API.
+- The agent user has set a Client ID and Secret for the Google API.
   See [these instructions](https://github.com/SolidLabResearch/google-sheet-sync#google-sheet-api).
-- A Google Sheet that the agent can sync to.
+- A Google Sheet from the sheet user that the agent can sync to.

 ### Steps